awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy.
 Notice that in a few minutes, it will begin to scale down the instances that were previously scaled up by the scheduled scaling action in order to satisfy the target tracking metrics defined in the automatic scaling policy.

-### 14\.
-Stress the application with AWS Systems Manager to trigger the automatic scaling policy in the production environment
+### 13\.
+Stress the application with AWS Systems Manager to trigger the automatic scaling policy

 AWS Systems Manager provides you safe, secure remote management of your instances at scale without logging into your servers, replacing the need for bastion hosts, SSH, or remote PowerShell.
 It provides a simple way of automating common administrative tasks across groups of instances such as registry edits, user management, and software and patch installations.
 Through integration with AWS Identity and Access Management (IAM), you can apply granular permissions to control the actions users can perform on instances.
 All actions taken with Systems Manager are recorded by AWS CloudTrail, allowing you to audit changes throughout your environment.